As a premed student, when should you start writing your personal statement, taking the MCAT, and asking for letters of recommendation?

 There are so many moving pieces through this application process that sometimes your head starts to spin.

-Taking the MCAT in June
+Taking the MCAT in June: Is It Too Late?

 And what happens when you take the MCAT in late June?
 Late June is about the latest that I recommend taking the MCAT if you’re applying that same year.
 And even that late can be a disadvantage.Late June is about the latest that I recommend taking the MCAT if you're applying that same year.
 And even that late can be a disadvantage.Click To Tweet

 [11:44] Writing Your Secondary Essays

-Applying to medical school is like a game of musical chairs where your chances of getting a seat becomes slimmer and there’s one extra player to the number of seats.
-But in medical school, there’s an increasing number of students applying as the application cycle goes on.
+Applying to medical school is like a game of musical chairs.
+Your chances of getting a seat becomes slimmer as the application cycle goes on.
+But it’s actually worse than musical chairs because, with medical school, there’s an increasing number of students applying as the application cycle goes on.

-Personal statement should be written in January.
+Your personal statement should be written early, I would say in January.
 It takes a long time to write.
-Check my book, The Premed Playbook; Guide to the Medical School Personal Statement coming out in August.
-Preorder that now if you’re applying for the 2019 application cycle to start medical school in 2020.
+Check my book, The Premed Playbook; Guide to the Medical School Personal Statement for more advice on the personal statement.
+While you’re still writing your personal statement, you should also be writing about your extracurriculars (January-February).

 [20:35] As Soon As You Hit Submit: Pre-Writing Your Secondaries